SuffolkLITLab/EfileProxyServer/docs/tyler_codes.md

 Which language the filer or any specified party speaks or prefers to use.

+In practice, this code doesn't seem to be used well; in Illinois, there are no language codes for any court, and in Texas there are only 10 listed languages.
+Tyler's documentation states that "this is used to determine if an interpreter is required", and limited selection of languages seems to reflect this.
+As a suggestion, for Language (and other important pieces of information), you unforunately cannot rely on the courts being able to ingest all of the possible types of data that your users can give.
+Instead of limiting your users to only choose Tyler allowed options, I suggest that you instead make sure that all important pieces of information like language are also present in the filing itself, and not just as a value in the e-filing information.

 ### File Type

 The types of the digital files that are accepted at this location.
 For example, PDF or DOCX.